Deep Model Predictive Control with Stability Guarantees: Abstract

 \section{Abstract}

-A control affine nonlinear discrete time system is considerd with mached and bounded state dependent uncertainties.
-Since the structure of uncertainties is not known, a deep learning based adaptive mechanism is utilized to encounter disturbances.
+This paper presents a deep learning based model predictive control algorithm for control affine nonlinear discrete time systems with matched and bounded state dependent uncertainties of unknown structure.
+Since the structure of uncertainties is not known, a deep learning based adaptive mechanism is utilized to mitigate disturbances.
 In order to avoid any unwanted behavior during the learning phase, a tube based model predictive controller is employed, which ensures satisfaction of constraints and input-to-state stability of the closed-loop states.
-In addition, the proposed approach is applicable to multi-agent systems with non-interacting agents and a centralized controller.
+In addition, the proposed approach guarantees the convergence of states to origin under certain verifiable conditions.
+To ensure stability and undesirable learning transients, a dual-timescale adaptation mechanism is proposed, where the weights of the last layer of the neural network are updated each time instant while the inner layers are trained on a slower timescale using training data collected online and selectively stored in a buffer on the basis of singular value maximization criterion.
+Our results are validated through numerical experiments on wing-rock dynamics.
+These results indicate that the proposed deep-MPC architecture is effective in learning to control safety critical systems without suffering instability drawbacks.